plumvillage/newsletter/src/2024/en/articles/sr-bo-de--the-presence-of-thay.md

 After five sessions of in-depth learning about the Great Bhikshu/Bhikshuni Precepts, the brothers and sisters had three classes to choose from for the first of the morning classes.
 We could either choose to continue with the class by Sr. Chan Duc to further discuss the precepts and offer our insights on how to revise the Great Precepts; attend the class by Br.
 Phap Huu on Plum Village monastic culture; or join the workshop by Br.
 Troi Bao Tang and Sr. Trang Tam Muoi on how to apply Thay’s teachings to contemporary issues in the West.
 Skimming through the three topics, I felt curious and inspired to learn more about monastic culture.
 So I signed up for that class.
 Although it was different from how I imagined it would be, I still felt that each hour in class was a source of joy.

 We got to hear about the “origin stories” of the 5-year monastic program, of hugging meditation, of the annual tradition of the monastic brothers and sisters taking turn to touch the Earth in front of each other in the Lunar New Year ceremony<span class="note">A Plum Village practice for the monastic sangha since 1999.
 During the annual Lunar New Year celebration, the monks would stand facing the nuns, while the nuns sit still with joined palms.
 One monk would read aloud a text recognizing the presence of Avalokiteshvara, the Bodhisattva of Great Compassion, in every nun, and declaring the vow to practice their precepts properly to protect their monastic path and the monastic path of the nuns.
 After the reading, the monks would prostrate three times in front of the nuns.
-Then the nuns would do the same, but reading aloud a text recognizing the presence of Samantabhadra, the Bodhisattva of Great Action, in every monk; subsequently, the nuns would prostrate three times in front of the monks.</span>, of how Thay simplified the religious Buddhist practices so that the teachings of the Buddha could be applied in western society on the basis of mindfulness practices, etc.
+Then the nuns would do the same, but reading aloud a text recognizing the presence of Samantabhadra, the Bodhisattva of Great Action, in every monk; subsequently, the nuns would prostrate three times in front of the monks.</span>, of how Thay simplified the religious Buddhist practices so that the teachings of the Buddha could be applied in Western society on the basis of mindfulness practices, etc.

 Through his easygoing demeanor, witty storytelling ability and open-mindedness, it was captivating to listen to Br.
 Phap Huu share about Thay and the traditions of Plum Village.
 “Did you know, brothers and sisters, that when I and a group of young monastics performed a rap song for the first time in the history of Plum Village, a few monastics in the audience questioned whether or not it was appropriate for the monastic fine manners and if it was suitable for the environment of a monastery?
 This reached Thay’s ears and he invited me to see him at the Toadskin Hut.
 Sitting across from Thay, I thought Thay would surely reprimand me.
 But, no. Thay only smiled and said only one thing: ‘This is my kind of Buddhism.’"